tusen-ai/naive-ui/src/menu/demos/enUS/accordion.demo.md

 # Accordion

 Like an accordion.
-You can use `accordion` prop to switch this mode for the first-level menu。
+You can use `accordion` prop to switch this mode for the first-level menu.

 ```html
 <n-menu